-The Growth Areas Infrastructure Contribution (GAIC) is a charge designed to fund essential State infrastructure in Melbourne's growth areas.
-It began operation on 1 July 2010 and applies to growth area land brought within the Urban Growth Boundary in 2005-06, 2010 or 2012 and zoned for urban development.
+Operation of the Growth Areas Infrastructure Contribution began on 1 July 2010 and applies to growth area land brought within the Urban Growth Boundary in 2005-06, 2010 or 2012 and zoned for urban development.

 The adjusted threshold amount for building works can be found on the Metropolitan Planning Authority website.

-The adjusted indexation of deferred GAIC and interest payable on that deferred GAIC can be found on the SRO's website.
+The adjusted indexation of deferred Growth Areas Infrastructure Contribution and interest payable on that deferred Growth Areas Infrastructure Contribution can be found on the State Revenue Office website.

 Money raised by the Growth Areas Infrastructure Contribution is paid by the Commissioner of State Revenue into two special purpose accounts established to fund State infrastructure and services in the growth areas.
 The funds are established under section 201V of the Planning and Environment Act 1987 and are called: